St. Andrew's Church, Antwerp: History

+In 1549, city politician and ecclesiastic Nicolaas Beukelaer endowed the church with a prebendary to assist with the administration of the church.
 During the Beeldenstorm of 1566 the church interior was destroyed.
 The church was divided up between Catholics and Calvinists in 1568.
 In 1579 the division was made permanent through the construction of a dividing wall.
 In 1581 the Calvinists denied the Catholics access to the church and demolished the part of the church that was assigned to the Catholics.
 After the Fall of Antwerp in 1585 and the defeat of the Calvinists, the church was returned to the Catholics.
 The church was decorated with new altar pieces by leading Antwerp artists such as Otto van Veen, Maerten de Vos and one of the many members of the Francken family who lived nearby.

 In the middle of the 17th century a large construction campaign was started.
 First an arch was built over the nave and the transept destroyed by the Calvinists was rebuilt and expanded.
 In subsequent years, the church was further expanded with a choir with two bays and later with two chapels.
 In 1755 the tower of the church collapsed and a new Baroque tower designed by Engelbert Baets was constructed inside the western bay of the nave.

 During the French revolutionary occupation starting in 1794, the church was saved by the decision of the priest Jan-Michiel Timmermans to swear allegiance to the French regime.
-The church lost some of its silver, the triptych by Marten de Vos and the statue of St. Peter by Artus Quellinus I to confiscation by the French.
+The church lost some of its silver, the triptych by Maerten de Vos and the statue of St. Peter by Artus Quellinus I to confiscation by the French.
 After the Concordat of 1801 between Napoleon and the Pope, the church became again the parish church of the Parish of St. Andrew's in 1802 and the confiscated St. Peter statue was returned.
 It would take longer to recover the Marten de Vos triptych which finally ended up in the Museum of Fine Arts, Antwerp.